peppelinux/Ansible-Shibboleth-IDP-SP-Debian/ShibbolethSP3_Opensaml3_Compilation.md

 ````

 #### install SP

-Configuration hints
+Configuration hint:
-**--enable-apache-24** means Apache 2.4 module, you can also choose:
+**--enable-apache-24** means Apache 2.4, you can also choose one ore more of the following:
 ````
 # see ./configure -h
   --enable-apache-13      enable the Apache 1.3 module